 Public Schools: A category for Small and Large Distributed Generation projects and Community Solar projects which are located at a public school in Illinois.
-Under the Illinois Power Agency Act, the definition of "public schools" for this Program comes from the Illinois School Code, which includes any public school, common school, alternative public school, or free school operated by the authority of the Illinois School Code, including Illinois public schools from pre-school through grade 12, and vocational schools over which the State Board of Education has authority.
+Under the Illinois Power Agency Act, the definition of "public schools" for this Program comes from the Illinois A public school is defined as set forth in Section 1-3 of the School Code, which includes any public school, common school, alternative public school, or free school operated by the authority of the Illinois School Code, including Illinois public schools from pre-school through grade 12, and vocational schools over which the State Board of Education has authority, and includes public institutions of higher education, as defined in the Board of Higher Education Act per the enactment of P.A.
+103-0580.